Thanks for Kathleen's Christmas Cactus 2005

 For me, the long-lasting reconstruction required me to change myself, my dreams, my plans, and this list goes on and on.

-1st - I had to admit (in my heart of hearts as well as my conscious awareness) that this event had in fact occurred.
+1st - I had to admit (in my heart of hearts as well as my conscious awareness) that this event had, in fact, occurred.
 Denial is sure a powerful force and especially when you are vulnerable.
 Some of you will learn that searching for an explanation only delays this admission.
 Without exception, we analyze all we know and discover (after the event.)
 For me, this is a lifelong endeavor.
 After a while, I was able to place “this search routine” on the back burner to simmer and not have it boil over.

-3rd - I had to put the blame game to rest . . . never to wake up again.
+3rd - I had to put the blame game to rest . . .
+Never to wake up again.
 I wrestled with this for years and found it the most difficult to implement.
 I just could not seem to break the “there is someone else at fault” other than who we have lost.”
 Over time I was able to say (to "the-me" inside) no matter how I want it to be, she did this unthinkable thing.
-She clearly saw death as a solution to whatever it was she no longer wanted to face.
+She saw death as a solution to whatever it was she no longer wanted to face.
 She lost hope.
-Such a profound conclusion, yet some argue . . . so simple.
+Such a profound conclusion, yet some argue . . .
+So simple.

-In essence, I had to surrender to the fact “I am never going to figure this out.”
+In essence, I had to surrender to the fact, “I am never going to figure this out.”
 No question, I stayed in that battle the longest, as irrecoverable life slipped away.

 4th – The final step involved developing an attitude of forgiveness.
-Goodness . . . forgiveness was missing from my repertoire all my life – so I could not just tweak the adjustments on something I never had.
+Goodness . . .
+Forgiveness was missing from my repertoire all my life – so I could not just tweak the adjustments on something I never had.

 The process of getting your heart down on paper is not a spur of the moment burst of a few sentences.
 Continually refining this letter has been most beneficial.

 Reading what you have written back to yourself brings out the facts, separating truth from dreams.
 This helped me ("the-me," inside) to come to terms with myself and our three dozen year relationship.
-I went over countless highs and lows of different times.
+I went over countless highs and lows at different times.

 Out of this process, I was able to see there were many highs and very few lows.
 First was the process of admitting to areas I had failed the two of us.
 Then taking comfort in the areas I ("the-me" on the inside) had succeeded.

 After more than a year, I was okay with what I had constructed.
 I still have a copy somewhere . . . the final completed in 2009 (yep, it took me a decade.)
 I put the original in a fire pit on the back patio.
-I watched it burn all by myself . . . so I did not have to pretend for anyone else.
+I watched it burn all by myself . . .
+So I did not have to pretend for anyone else.

 I have since burned successive copies of this original in other situations, but I have never felt the need to rewrite the letter.
 I suppose I subscribe to the once and forever syndrome.

 It took a while for me ("the-me" on the inside) to realize I had begun to carry on in a more peaceful mode of living.
-I was no longer just existing – like I had for so long.
-I began to get to sleep more easily.
+I was no longer just existing – as I had for so long.
+I started to get to sleep more easily.
 I ceased to wake up and ruminate on this event as I had for so long.
 It was not an instant transformation.